chacoff/XrayImagesClassifier/README.md

 # Xray Images Classifier for a covid dataset

-X-ray chest images of a free covid dataset already split between covid, pneumonia and healthy patients
+X-ray chest images of a free covid dataset already split between covid, pneumonia and healthy patients.
 I got the dataset from: https://www.kaggle.com/pranavraikokte/covid19-image-dataset.
 It is pretty small with only 317.

+<b> Conda Install </b>

+conda activate <env>
+conda install pip
+pip freeze > requirements_ingfisica.txt

+<b> pip Install </b>

+python3 -m venv env
+source env/bin/activate
+pip install -r requirements.txt

+<b> Implementation </b>

 The implementation is done in Pytorch and there is a possibility to choose between 2 pre-trained model: ResNet50 and VGG-16.
 Early stopping, Decay in learning rate factor, Data Augmentation also available.